 - Sip on barista-brewed coffee in one of Braddon's many coffee shops and cafes

-Top things to do in Braddon
+Things to do and top attractions in Braddon

-Sip coffee at a Lonsdale street eatery
+Sip coffee at a Lonsdale Street café

 Shop in the Ori building

-Brunch at Elk & Pea
+Eat brunch at Elk & Pea

-Drink at Bentspoke
+Drink beer at Bentspoke

 Fine dine at eightysix restaurant